 The ICC’s jurisdiction is far-reaching but not universal.
 The ICC can only act if: the accused is a national of a state party, the incident(s) occurred on the territory of a state party, or if a non-state party accepts the jurisdiction of the court in relation to a specific crime or situation.
 While many countries have ratified the ICC’s statute, there are notable exceptions such as China, the United States and Russia.
 The ICC is not part of the United Nations.

-The Colombian state is denying women the protection against sexualized crimes and access to justice that it is obliged to guarantee under national and international law.
+The Colombian state is denying women the protection against sexual crimes and access to justice that it is obliged to guarantee under national and international law.
 In response, ECCHR has submitted a criminal complaint against Colombia to the International Criminal Court.

 Death threats, telephone surveillance, kidnapping of family members – the Colombian government uses a range of means in its efforts to intimidate human rights defenders.
 Since 2012, ECCHR has researched and documented the brutal repression of trade unionists, environmental activists or community leaders in Colombia.

 After more than six years, the International Criminal Court closed its preliminary examination of war crimes by UK forces in Iraq.
 The decision from December 2020 reveals systematic failures of international justice and proves, once again, that powerful actors can get away with torture.